Trevor Larnach Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.
+- The Blue Jays pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.77 team ERA ranks seventh across all league pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.85).

-- Blue Jays pitchers combine to give up 86 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Blue Jays pitchers combine to give up 89 total home runs at a rate of 1.3 per game (fourth-most in baseball).

-- Richards will make his first start of the season for the Blue Jays.

-- The 30-year-old righty has pitched in relief 21 times this season.

 © 2023 Data Skrive.
 All rights reserved.